2024 Bridge: District 25 Events

 At some point I realized that I did not have my cellphone.
 In a panic I went back down the elevator to the playing area and searched around the table at which we had sat all morning.
 There was no sign of it.
 In the end I found it in my backpack.
 I can not imagine why or when I had placed it there.

-This is the pencil that I brought in from the car.
+This is the mechanical pencil that I brought in from the car.
 The rubber grip was mushy and eventually fell off.
+A month or so after that the metal tip broke off while I was using it.
+I guess that the grip was holding the pencil together.

 I returned to room #644 to brush my teeth.
 This time I realized that I was missing the mechanical pencil that I had been using for at least five years.
-I never found it, but I remembered that three similar pencils had been in the console in my car for months.
+I never found it, but I remembered that two similar pencils had been in the console in my car for months.
 So, I retrieved a blue one that was sort of gummy and used it for the rest of the tournament.

 We won the second half of both half-matches.
 However, our winning streak of twelve consecutive matches was ended in the last three-way.
 We were decisively defeated by Susan Mullin’s team, but we won the other match.
 That made us the top seed of the four teams that qualified for the knockout portion on Friday.